elwizard33/Cyberpanel-Server-Wizard-Cleanup/docs/src/content/docs/chat.md

 - Runs safe, read-only checks with your explicit approval
 - Summarizes results and shows a remediation preview
 - Optionally verifies suggested actions with bounded, consented probes
+- Persists conversations locally (SQLite) so you can resume where you left off

 ## Start chat